Iraneus/betamedneed/how.md

 ## Getting information

-You can ask questions or make requests on 76 630 248 (phone call, SMS, or Whatsapp) or email ask@medneed.com
+You can ask questions or make requests on 76 630 248 (phone call, SMS, or Whatsapp) or email ask@medneed.com.

 Our support team will provide professional guidance and point you to possible sources of help as necessary.

-You can also follow us to learn recent developments on brain and nervous system health on our social channels.
-See <a href="/services/updates" >Updates page.</a>
+You can follow us to learn recent developments on brain and nervous system health on our social channels.
+See <a href="/services/updates" >Updates</a> page.

 ## Placing an order

-You can also place an order for what you need by phone call, SMS, Whatsapp or email and you can use the Medneed app.
+You can place an order for what you need by phone call, SMS, Whatsapp or email and you can use the Medneed app.

 ![Order on Medneed](/images/illustrations/med-online.jpg)